 2. Can I make a will for free?

 If you meet the relevant criteria, you may be able to make a free will using one of the various charity run free will schemes.
-There are also free will promotions at certain times of the year that you can look out for.
-Please contact us for more details.

 3. What happens if someone dies without making a will?